GrainCommons - SeedWays

 Working across field, harvest and kitchen, the project approaches seed and grain as culture rather than commodity, carried through memory, labour and story.

 It brings together interconnected strands of agricultural archival research, community-engaged seed-based practice, and grain-focused inquiry.
-The project explores how past and present meet through seed and grain, and how these cycles continue into the future.

 Artistic creation sits at the centre of this process, fostering both cross-border cultural dialogue and strengthening European collaboration through shared agricultural heritage.